Studying in Albania:

 You can buy a local sim card for 600 Lek (about 5.37$).
 You need to provide an ID (passport) and give an address in Albania.

 Getting There Tirana’s ‘Mother Teresa’ International Airport is located just 15 minutes away from the city.
 It is served by numerous European flag carriers such as British Airways, Alitalia, Lufthansa, and Austrian.
 A new, larger and more modern terminal was opened in 2007.

 It’s best to drink bottled water, but tap water is usually drinkable too.
 The food in Albania is mostly healthy anywhere you go in the country.

 Take the usual precautions.
-Foreigners are generally not targeted by the local crime scene, though pickpocketing’s do occur.
+Foreigners are generally not targeted by the local crime scene, though pickpocketing’s does occur.

 If you have any questions regarding citizenship or residency by investment please contact us.

 The first conference in the 2024 Bosco Conference series

 Get to Know Tips for Obtaining a Second Passport, 5 Tips Every Investor Should Know.

 German Citizenship law has issued many changes in 2024

 The Statistics in the Q4 of 2023 related to EB-5 Program Applications